ixc/django-master-password/README.md

 This is a failsafe against accidentally enabling an unsafe master password for production and staging environments.

-You can generate a hashed password locally in your development environment:
+You can generate a hashed password in Python:

     >>> from django.contrib.auth.models import make_password
     >>> print make_password('password123')
     pbkdf2_sha256$20000$kGdCcfmJtsUY$euTmHbJ9sdHirlsM2MvUjHQPDJ6CZdu02gYrxY3aAbI=

-Or use the `make_password` management command as a shortcut:
+Or use the `make_password` management command:

     (venv)$ ./manage.py make_password
     Password: